Rashengka/LattePlugin/README.md

 ### Version-Specific Features

-The plugin provides version-specific features for both Latte 2.x and 3.0+:
+The plugin provides version-specific features for Latte 2.x, 3.0+, and 4.0+:

 #### Latte 2.x Specific Features
 - **Macros**: `{syntax}`, `{use}`, `{l}`, `{r}`